ibm-cloud-docs/containers/ts-lb-tainted-nodes.md

 3. Describe each `keepalived` pod and look for the **Events** section.
 Address any error or warning messages that are listed.
     ```sh
     kubectl describe pod ibm-cloud-provider-ip-169-61-XX-XX-55967b5b8c-7zv9t -n ibm-system
     ```
     {: pre}

+4. After resolving the issue, verify that traffic is reaching your app by checking the load balancer service endpoints.

+    ```sh
+    kubectl get svc -o wide
+    ```
+    {: pre}